Master of Arts in Modern Art History, Theory, and Criticism (Online)

 Foreign Language Requirement

 Before completing the M.A. program, students must be able to demonstrate reading level equivalency in a modern foreign language.
-This may be accomplished by passing ART 560 (offered by the Department of Art and Design) or by passing the CLEP or FLATS translation exam in a modern foreign (and oral) language.
+This may be accomplished by passing ART 560 (offered by the Department of Art) or by passing the CLEP or FLATS translation exam in a modern foreign (and oral) language.

 We accept all oral, modern foreign languages offered by a CLEP or FLATS exam.
 Sign language (ASL) does not fulfill this requirement.
-Please contact the Learning Enrichment Center at APU for more information about cost, registering for the CLEP or FLATS exams, and to confirm the language tests offered.
+Contact the Learning Enrichment Center at APU for more information about cost, registering for the CLEP or FLATS exams, and to confirm the language tests offered.
 The FLATS exam must be taken on the APU campus; the CLEP exam must be taken at a designated testing facility.
-Please note that students are not allowed to take the CLEP exam in their last semester at APU.
-The FLATS exam can take up to two months for grading.
+Note that students are not allowed to take the CLEP exam in their last semester at APU.
+Grading of the FLATS exam can take up to two months.

 |ART 550||History of 19th-Century Art, Criticism, and Theory||3|